 The part of me that is against this says that giving employees cash instead of a match for retirement doesn’t address the real problems: first, people live beyond their means and second, they don’t save enough for retirement.
 Living beyond one’s means is not the employer’s job, so they should not be forced to make sure an employee is living within their means.
 Also, if you do not match or otherwise encourage employees to invest in their 401k plan, they lose their greatest asset, time.
 The longer they wait to start saving, the more they need to save.

 What’s the answer?
 I have no idea.
 People have to want to be financially stable.
 Many say they do, but then they go stand in line for the new iPhone because they HAVE to have it.
 Until people truly want to become financially stable, I don’t think there is any hope.
 Maybe the answer is to scare people into saving for retirement.
 I remember back in high school going to a mandatory presentation on drunk driving and smoking and drugs.
 They would show images of the aftermath of drunk driving accidents and people that smoked and had cancer would speak along with ex-drug addicts.
 The idea was to scare us into not doing any of those things.
 Maybe we need a mandatory meeting on people living in poverty and how hard their life is and how their lifespan is shorter than others to scare people into living within their means and saving for retirement.

-Readers, what are your thoughts on so many people taking loans from their 401k?
+Readers, what are your thoughts on so many people taking a loan from 401k plans?
 Is there anything that can be done to make people understand doing so is a bad idea?